bepaald/signalbackup-tools/README.md

 **<span id="windows">Windows binary</span>**

 For the most recent Windows executable, check [the releases page](https://github.com/bepaald/signalbackup-tools/releases).
 This executable is a static build, cross compiled from my Arch Linux system.
 It is only minimally tested, but generally appears to work just fine.

+Note for Windows users: this is a command line application.
+This means you can not just double-click the executable to run it, you need to run it from a terminal.
+Common terminals for Windows are `cmd` (Command shell) and `PowerShell`.

 ### Running